CentreForDigitalHumanities/DHScrapers/epidat/README.md

 Getting the scraper in action is easy as pie.
 There is only one parameter: `--export_folder`, i.e. the folder where you need the results to end up.

 However, when scraping the corpus in June 2020, the epidat server didn't always respond as friendly, i.e. the scraper grinded to a halt every few hours.
 Therefore, the scraper keeps track of which 'groups' (see above) were already completed in a file in `export_folder`.
 You don't have to do anything with this, but when scraping you could use to exclude or skip particular groups.
+For completeness sake, an example of this file is included (`example_lists_collected.txt`), that includes all groups: this might be useful if a partial (re)scrape has to be performed.

 ## `epidat_post_processor.py`